 But we certainly do also have lots of love for the Rhaphidophora tetrasperma, which is commonly known as the Mini Monstera and belongs to the Araceae family according to the International Plant Name Index.

 One quick look at the plant is sure to reveal why this plant actually has got that nickname.

-Yes, it is because it looks very similar to one of our favorite houseplants ever, the marvellous Monstera deliciosa.
+Yes, it is because it looks very similar to one of our favorite houseplants ever, the marvelous Monstera deliciosa.

-Let us now find out together how to take proper care of this beautiful tropical plant!
+Let us now find out together how to take proper care of the Rhaphidophora tetrasperma!

 As far as soil goes, you need to make sure that you are going with a soil mix that is airy and well-draining.

 A potting mix specifically for aroids is how plants from the Araceae family (such as Monstera and Philodendron plants) will yield great results.